cs3216/cs3216.github.io/coursework/mobile/index.md

    application's data.

-Depending on the size of the service, differing amounts of hardware may be deployed to keep up with the demand of its users.
+Depending on the size of the service, differing amounts of hardware may be deployed to keep up with the demands of its users.
 Obviously, large services will require more than a single server and database.
 There are many ways to configure multiple servers and databases to work together so that the service scales.
 You may read more about distributed systems in this [article](https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/).
 Several server instances can be run simultaneously while using load balancers to split the work evenly among them.
-Data can also be replicated over several databases and/or sharded based on pre-defined hash functions for higher reliability and availability.
-Such are issues to consider as you extend your reach to more users but in this assignment we shall start small.
+Data can also be replicated over several databases and/or sharded based on predefined hash functions for higher reliability and availability.
+Such are issues to consider as you extend your reach to more users, but for this assignment, we shall start small.
 In its simplest form, a mobile cloud application can be hosted with the server and database sharing an AWS instance.

-One of the benefits of having a client-server architecture is that different kinds of clients (Web, iOS, Android, Mac, etc) can reuse the API exposed by the server.
+One of the benefits of having a client-server architecture is that different kinds of clients (Web, iOS, Android, Mac, etc) can reuse the API exposed by the same server.
-You will not need to rewrite your server if you need to cater to a new client
+You will not need to rewrite your server if you need to cater to a new client.

 ![Server - Client - Database](img/structure1.png){:.assignment-img}